 For any medical information created by your health care provider (i.e., doctor, hospital, clinic, etc.), please send a request to change your information to that individual or entity directly.

-Right to request restrictions – You have the right to ask us to restrict or limit how we use or disclose your medical information for treatment, payment, or operations.
+Right to request restrictions – You have the right to ask us to restrict or limit how we use or disclose your medical information for treatment, payment, or health care operations.
 For example, you may ask us not to disclose that you have had a particular surgery or treatment.
-You may also ask that we restrict the disclosure of your medical information to your relatives or friends that are involved with your care.
+You may also ask that we restrict the disclosure of your medical information to your relatives, close personal friends or others that are involved with your care.
 To ask us to restrict your information, write to our Privacy Officer at the address at the end of this Notice.
 Please tell us: what information you want to limit; whether you want to limit its use, disclosure, or both; and to whom you want the limits to apply.

-We are not required to agree to your request, except for requests to restrict disclosures to us for purposes of payment or health care operations when you have paid in full out-of-pocket for an item or service covered by the request and when the disclosure is not required by law.
+We are not required to agree to your request, except for requests to restrict disclosures for purposes of payment or health care operations when you have paid in full out-of-pocket for a health care item or service covered by the request and when the disclosure is not required by law.
 If we agree, we will comply with your request unless the information is needed to provide you with emergency treatment.

-Right to private communications – You have the right to ask us to communicate with you only in writing or at a certain address or phone number if you think the normal way we communicate will be dangerous to you.
-To ask us for private communication, write to our Privacy Officer at the address at the end of this Notice.
+Right to confidential communications – You have the right to ask us to communicate with you only in writing or at a certain address or phone number if you think the normal way we communicate will be dangerous to you.
+To ask us for confidential communication, write to our Privacy Officer at the address at the end of this Notice.
 Please tell us: how our normal way of communicating with you is dangerous to you; how or where you wish to be contacted; and what information is to be communicated in this manner.
 We must accommodate reasonable requests if you tell us that the disclosure of your medical information could endanger you.

 Right to accounting of disclosures – You have a right to ask us for a list of people or groups to whom we have disclosed your medical information.
-This is called an accounting of disclosures and includes the dates your medical information was disclosed, the reasons for the disclosures and the types of medical information disclosed.
+This is called an accounting of disclosures and includes the dates your medical information was disclosed, the reasons for the disclosures, and the types of medical information disclosed.
 To ask us for a list, write to our Privacy Officer at the address at the end of this Notice.
 Tell us the period of time for which you want a list of disclosures.
-The list will not include some types of disclosures, such as: disclosures we made to you, those we made with your permission or those we made for our treatment, payment or operations activities.
+The list will not include some types of disclosures, such as: disclosures we made to you, those we made with your permission or those we made for our treatment, payment or health care operations activities.

 We may change this Notice.
-The changes to the Notice might involve medical information we already have about you, as well as any information we get in the future.
+The changes to the Notice will apply to medical information we already have about you, as well as any information we get in the future.
 If we do change the Notice, we will provide you with the new Notice by posting it online at the above web address or mailing it to you, upon request.
 You will always know which one is the most current because we print the effective date of the Notice on the top of the front page.
 We are required to abide by the terms of the Notice currently in effect and to give you this Notice.

 Breaches – We are required by law to notify affected individuals following a breach of unsecured medical information.

 Complaints – You have the right to file a complaint if you believe your privacy rights have been violated.
 To file a complaint, write to our Privacy Officer at the address at the end of this Notice.
-You may also file a complaint with the Secretary of the Department of Health and Human Services.
-You will not be penalized or discriminated against for filing a complaint.
+You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services.
+You will not be retaliated against for filing a complaint.